 According to experts, the bioeconomy still has huge growth potential.
-It is estimated that bioeconomy could become a billion-euro business in Lapland.

 – The development has been positive.
 The competitiveness of Lapland has been improving all the time, which is partly due to the high level of education in Northern Finland.
 Several interesting research projects are underway to look for new products and even better cost-effectiveness for product manufacturing processes, says Virpi Alenius, Development Manager at the Natural Resources Institute, Luke.